 Finding his way through restaurants across Perth, Sydney, Bahrain and Brisbane, Chef Ben Williamson is no stranger to travel and immersing himself in the cultural delights that inspire the culinary traditions and great cuisines of the world.

 From completing his apprenticeship in Perth and relocating to Sydney, the turning point in his young career was accepting a role with Gulf Air to create and deliver the in-flight menu for first class passengers.
-Based in Bahrain, the role with Gulf Air gave Ben the rare opportunity to broaden his horizons and explore the fundamental passion and spirit Middle Eastern cultures share, resulting in fantastic food and culinary creativity.
+Based in Bahrain, the role with Gulf Air gave Williamson the rare opportunity to broaden his horizons and explore the fundamental passion and spirit Middle Eastern cultures share, resulting in fantastic food and culinary creativity.

 Occupying a late 1800’s warehouse in Fortitude Valley, Agnes would transform into an homage to natural methods utilizing wood burning exclusively as it’s medium for cookery.
-After some delay and with the covid crisis disabling the restaurant’s forecasted opening Ben was able to pivot and transform Agnes into a pop-up Bakery to critical success.
+After some delay and with the covid crisis disabling the restaurant’s forecasted opening Williamson was able to pivot and transform Agnes into a pop-up Bakery to critical success.
 With lines around the block and sometimes a three hour wait for Agnes’ wood fired baked goods it quickly achieved cult status within Brisbane’s public.

 Continuing the trend Agnes opened in August 2020 with a huge demand for reservations becoming Brisbane’s most hard to get into restaurant.